United Methodist Church: 2020–2024 schisms

-On May 10, 2022, the Judicial Council of the United Methodist Church ruled that annual conferences in the United States cannot leave the church for the Global Methodist Church.
-Only individual churches can do so.
+On May 10, 2022, the Judicial Council of the United Methodist Church ruled that annual UMC conferences in the United States cannot leave the church for the Global Methodist Church; only individual churches may do so.
 The Romania-Bulgaria Conference has left the UMC.
-The South Georgia and Northwest Texas conferences are making preparations to leave the UMC, but this would require UMC General conference legislation.
+As of May 2022, the South Georgia and Northwest Texas conferences were making preparations to leave the UMC; however, these proposed transitions would require UMC General conference legislation.

 Early in 2022, according to the United Methodist News Service, the United Methodist Church approved 300 requests by individual churches to leave the denomination.
-The Wesleyan Covenant Association, which was helping congregations join the Global Methodist Church, said 1000 more churches were expected to have votes on leaving later in the year, and that 300 of 800 Western Pennsylvania Annual Conference churches were considering leaving.
-Methodist churches and congregations in Slovakia, Bulgaria, Croatia or Romania also expressed dissent and intentions to disaffiliate due to progressive tendencies in the American leadership of the UMC.
+The Wesleyan Covenant Association, which was helping congregations join the Global Methodist Church, said that 1,000 more churches were expected to hold votes on proposed departures from the UMC later in the year and that 300 of 800 Western Pennsylvania Annual Conference churches were considering leaving.
+Methodist churches and congregations in Slovakia, Bulgaria, Croatia or Romania also expressed dissent and intentions to disaffiliate from the UMC due to progressive tendencies in the American leadership of the UMC.
 Over 100 churches in Florida and North Carolina had filed or were considering lawsuits.
 Some of the largest churches in Arkansas, Georgia, Louisiana, Missouri, Oklahoma and Texas were planning to leave.
-As of 2022, any church that disaffiliated would have to pay two years of apportionments and unfunded pension liabilities.
-Fifty-eight churches belonging to the Louisiana Annual Conference left the United Methodist Church, with 7 congregations being from Baton Rouge and 6 from the New Orleans.
-The disaffiliations from the conference will take into effect after December 31, 2022.
-St. Timothy, one of the largest Methodist church in Louisiana, voted for disaffiliation on November 1, 2022.
-Some congregations that disaffiliated from the United Methodist Church but did not join the Global Methodist Church or Free Methodist Church joined the Foundry Network.
+As of 2022, any church that disaffiliated would be responsible for paying two years of apportionments and unfunded pension liabilities.
+Fifty-eight churches belonging to the Louisiana Annual Conference left the United Methodist Church, with seven congregations being from Baton Rouge and six from New Orleans.
+The disaffiliations from the conference were scheduled to take effect after December 31, 2022.
+St. Timothy, one of the largest Methodist churches in Louisiana, voted for disaffiliation on November 1, 2022.
+To prevent certain congregations from disaffiliating, the UMC ordered that certain churches be closed before disaffiliation votes could occur.
+Several annual conferences designated certain remaining congregations as "lighthouse congregations", which offer support to UMC parishioners who objected to their former congregations' disaffiliation.

+As of December 30, 2023, the number of UMC churches in the United States that were approved for disaffiliation stood at 7,660.
+This figure represented approximately one-quarter of the UMC churches in the United States.

+The 2024 General Conference, the first since the delayed 2020 conference ran from April 23 to May 3 in Charlotte, North Carolina.
+With no debate since many of the more conservative congregations had left, proposals approved included having separate regions outside the United States in order to allow each region to have its own policies, removing language stating "the practice of homosexuality is incompatible with Christian teaching", and ending bans on same-sex weddings and gay clergy.